LeonLester/nhuff/README.md

 Implementation of the three Huffman coding functions mentioned bellow as part of a digital telecommunications course.
 I used Octave, because the assignment had to be explicitly implemented in Matlab or Octave.
 As I cannot afford to buy Matlab I chose Octave.

+As of December 2020, a Matlab R2020b version of the three functions has been added.

 #### content
  * myhuffmandict - Generate Huffman code dictionary for source with known probability mode
  * myhuffmanenco - Huffman encoder